 We’re so crazy committed to making sure you get the healthiest, tastiest, highest quality meat possible that we will only butcher when the animals are out on fresh pasture and the grass is exploding with energy like this.

 Unfortunately, there’s no way around it - we all need to eat.
-A kitchen shutdown can't happen like the government shutdown.

 When you are buying high quality grass-fed meat the price tag gets super high very quickly.